BOT-Digital/BOTWorks-Project/README.md

 # 🤖 The BOTWorks Project

-**An MCP-Powered App Built in Expo + Azure Functions**
+**An MCP-Powered App Built in Expo + Azure Container Apps**
 A unified framework where agents, design, and logic come together — powered by the **MO Concept** and driven from a single structured file.

 [📍 View Progress & Code](https://github.com/BOT-Digital/BOTWorks-Project.git)

 ---

 ![BOTWorks Development Screenshot](./devs-screenshot.png)

 ---

-## 🚧 Project Status: Paused (In Development)
+## 🚧 Project Status: Active — Azure MCP Integration Sprint

-BOTWorks is an AI-guided mobile app framework based on **Multi-Agent Collaborative Prompting (MCP)** — a system where agents don't just assist, they collaborate.
+BOTWorks is an AI-guided mobile app framework based on **Multi-Agent Collaborative Prompting (MCP)** — a system where agents collaborate to steer every screen.
+We’re currently finishing the Azure Container Apps deployment, wiring the new `AzureOpenAIService`, and refreshing test coverage ahead of the next build window.

-The concept is active, but development is currently paused due to bandwidth.
-Feel free to follow, fork, or reach out if you’re interested in building with MCP logic.
+Latest internal docs:

+- [dev.agents.md](dev.agents.md) — week-by-week agent backlog, deployment checklists.
+- [dev.test.md](dev.test.md) — preflight steps and regression coverage for the next session.

 ---